kwNick/POS_System/README.md

 | CTA / Hover    | `--cta`       | `#00FFD1` | Neon cyan/teal that pops beautifully on both purple and blue. |
 | CTA Hover Dark | `--cta-hover` | `#00CBAA` | Slightly darker for hover or active states.                   |
 ```

+This aqua/cyan contrasts sharply against dark backgrounds and sits harmoniously between your purple and blue — great for buttons like “Checkout,” “Add Product,” or “Login.”

 #### Wireframes, frontend page routes